 The number depends on the extent of your sun damage, scarring or wrinkles, and on how much downtime you can accept.
-If you can tolerate 7 days of downtime, you would generally need only 1 or 2 fractional CO2 treatment.
+If you can tolerate 7 days of downtime, you would generally need only 1 or 2 fractional CO2 treatments.
 If you can only have 2 days of downtime, you would generally need 3 or 4 treatments.

 Are there any reasons not to be treated with these lasers?

 Reasons not to do a fractional laser treatment may include use of medications that increase photosensitivity, use of anticoagulants (some are fine), use of Accutane in the last year (vs. 6 months), chemotherapy, history of difficulty healing or scarring, history of bleeding disorders, and pregnancy.